DostEducation/RP_IVR_analytics/README.md

     cp .env.example .env
     ```
 6. Add/update variables in your `.env` file for your environment.
+7. Run the following command to get started with pre-commit
+    ```sh
+    pre-commit install
+    ```
-7. Start the server by following command
+8. Start the server by following command
     ```sh
     functions_framework --target=webhook --debug
     ```